jesse-spevack/gradebot/documentation/gradebot-prd.md

   * Broadcasts updates
 * Centralizes error handling, retries and timeouts

+#### Detailed LLM System Components and Flow

+The codebase implements a robust LLM integration system that handles request processing, error management, cost tracking, and event handling.
+Here's a comprehensive breakdown of the components and their interactions:

+**Core Components**

+1.  **Client Architecture**
+    *   `Client` (`app/services/llm/client.rb`): Entry point for LLM requests that validates inputs, checks circuit breaker status, and delegates to specific implementations.
+    *   `BaseClient` (`lib/llm/base_client.rb`): Abstract class providing shared functionality like request logging, timing, and cost tracking.
+Implements the template method pattern with abstract methods for specific client implementations.
+    *   `AnthropicClient` (`lib/llm/anthropic/client.rb`): Concrete implementation for Anthropic's Claude API that handles model mapping, token counting, and API communication.
+    *   `ClientFactory` (`lib/llm/client_factory.rb`): Creates appropriate client instances, currently defaulting to Anthropic's client.

+2.  **Resilience Mechanisms**
+    *   `RetryHandler` (`lib/llm/retry_handler.rb`): Manages retry strategies with exponential backoff for different error types.
+    *   `CircuitBreaker` (`lib/llm/circuit_breaker.rb`): Prevents cascading failures by temporarily stopping operations after multiple errors.
+Implements closed, open, and half-open states.

+3.  **Cost Management**
+    *   `CostCalculator` (`app/services/llm/cost_calculator.rb`): Calculates costs based on token usage and model-specific rates.
+    *   `CostTracker` (`app/services/llm/cost_tracker.rb`): Records cost data to the database.
+    *   `CostTracking` (`app/services/llm/cost_tracking.rb`): Facade providing simplified access to cost tracking functionality.
+    *   `CostTrackingSubscriber` (`app/services/llm/cost_tracking_subscriber.rb`): Listens for request completion events and handles cost tracking.

+4.  **Event Management**
+    *   `EventSystem` (`app/services/llm/event_system.rb`): Simple pub/sub system for LLM-related events, with Publisher and Subscriber components.

+5.  **Prompt Management** (Note: These files were not explicitly reviewed but are part of the overall system)
+    *   `PromptBuilder` (`app/services/prompt_builder.rb`): Builds prompts for different request types.
+    *   `PromptTemplate` (`app/services/prompt_template.rb`): Renders ERB templates with variables for prompt construction.

+**Request Flow**

+When a client calls `LLM::Client.generate(llm_request)`:

+1. The request is validated and the circuit breaker is checked.
+2.  `ClientFactory` creates an appropriate client instance (currently `AnthropicClient`).
+3.  `BaseClient#generate` method is invoked:
+    *   Logs the request.
+    *   Calculates prompt token count via the provider-specific `calculate_token_count`.
+    *   Times the execution.
+    *   Delegates the actual API call to the provider-specific `execute_request` method.
+    *   After successful execution, publishes a completion event via `EventSystem`.
+    *   Handles cost tracking event publishing (or direct fallback if publishing fails).
+4. The provider-specific client (`AnthropicClient#execute_request`) executes the actual API request.
+5. The response is processed, enriched with metadata (tokens, model), and returned up the call stack.

+**Error Handling & Resilience**

+The system implements multiple resilience patterns:

+*   **Circuit Breaker Pattern**: Prevents cascading failures by temporarily stopping operations after multiple errors (`LLM::CircuitBreaker`).
+*   **Retry Strategy**: Handles transient errors (like rate limits or temporary overloads) with exponential backoff and jitter (`LLM::RetryHandler`).
+*   **Error Classification**: Custom error classes (`LLM::Errors::ApiOverloadError`, `LLM::Errors::AnthropicOverloadError`, `LLM::ServiceUnavailableError`) allow for specific handling by the retry mechanism and circuit breaker.

+**Cost Tracking System**

+Cost tracking follows an event-driven approach integrated into `BaseClient`:

+1. When `BaseClient#generate` successfully receives a response from `execute_request`, it publishes an `EventSystem::EVENTS[:request_completed]` event containing the request, response (with token data), and context.
+2.  `CostTrackingSubscriber` listens for this event and processes it:
+    *   Extracts token counts from the response metadata.
+    *   Calculates costs using `CostCalculator` based on the model's pricing.
+    *   Records the cost data using `CostTracker`.
+3.  **Fallback**: If event publishing fails within `BaseClient#generate`, it calls `track_cost_directly` to perform the calculation and recording immediately.

+**Extension Points**

+The system can be extended in several ways:

+*   **New LLM Providers**: Create a new client class inheriting from `BaseClient`, implement `#execute_request` and `#calculate_token_count`, and update `ClientFactory` to instantiate it based on configuration or model name.
+*   **Custom Retry Strategies**: Extend `RetryHandler` with new strategies for different error types.
+*   **Enhanced Cost Tracking**: Extend `CostTracker` or `CostCalculator` for more complex metrics or pricing.
+*   **New Event Types**: Add events to `EventSystem::EVENTS` and create corresponding subscribers.
+*   **Prompt Templates**: Add new `.erb` templates under `app/views/prompts/` for different use cases, utilized by `PromptTemplate` and `PromptBuilder`.

+This architecture provides a solid foundation for building AI-assisted applications with proper error handling, cost control, and extensibility.

 #### Cost tracking system

 GradeBot implements a comprehensive cost tracking system that monitors and records the cost of each LLM request.
 This system tracks token usage, calculates associated costs, and aggregates this data at the user and assignment level to provide transparency and enable business decisions.